cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

       target.Put("Gamma");                     // Head is 0, Tail is 3, Size is 3
       target.Put("Delta");                     // Head is 0, Tail is 4, Size is 4

-      firstItem = target.Get();                // firstItem is Alpha, Head is 1, Tail is 4, Size is 3
+      firstItem = target.Get();                // firstItem is Alpha.
+Head is 1, Tail is 4, Size is 3
-      items = target.ToArray();                // items is Beta, Gamma, Delta.
+      items = target.ToArray();                // items are Beta, Gamma, Delta.
 Head, Tail and Size are unchanged.

 This second example shows how the buffer will automatically overwrite the oldest items when full.